Crypto Taxes India 2026 – 30% Flat Tax, TDS and VDA Reporting

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →Since April 1, 2022, India taxes income from Virtual Digital Assets (VDAs) – including cryptocurrency – at a flat 30% rate (plus 4% health and education cess = effective 31.2%).
-This rate applies regardless of your income tax bracket or holding period.
+Start for free →Since April 1, 2022, India taxes all income from Virtual Digital Assets (VDAs) – Bitcoin, Ethereum, all of it – at a flat 30% rate.
+Add the 4% health and education cess and the effective rate hits 31.2%.
+That rate applies regardless of your income bracket or how long you held.
+No discount for long-term holding.
+None.

 No Deduction for Losses or Expenses

-- No expense deduction: Only the cost of acquisition is deductible; no trading fees, no electricity costs
+- No expense deduction: Only the cost of acquisition is deductible – no trading fees, no electricity costs, nothing else

-- No loss carryforward: Losses from crypto cannot be carried forward to future years
+- No loss carryforward: Crypto losses cannot be carried into future years

-- No benefit of basic exemption: The 30% rate applies from the first rupee of profit
+- No basic exemption benefit: The 30% rate applies from the very first rupee of profit

 1% TDS on Crypto Transactions

-A 1% Tax Deducted at Source (TDS) applies to VDA transactions above ₹10,000 per transaction (₹50,000 for specified persons).
-The buyer must deduct and deposit this TDS.
-Indian crypto exchanges handle this automatically.
-TDS can be claimed as credit against your final tax liability.
+On top of the 30% income tax, there's a 1% Tax Deducted at Source (TDS) on VDA transactions above ₹10,000 per transaction (₹50,000 for specified persons).
+The buyer deducts and deposits it.
+Indian exchanges handle this automatically.
+The TDS accumulates as a credit against your final tax bill – so it's a prepayment mechanism, not an extra tax.
+Still, it kills liquidity for active traders and makes high-frequency trading brutally expensive.

 What Qualifies as a VDA?

-Under Indian law, VDAs include: Bitcoin, Ethereum, and all cryptocurrencies; NFTs; and other digital representations of value.
-Stablecoins are included.
-CBDCs (government digital currencies) are specifically excluded.
+Under Indian law, VDAs include all cryptocurrencies, NFTs, and digital representations of value.
+Stablecoins are in.
+CBDCs – the government's own digital currency – are specifically excluded from the VDA definition.

 Staking, Mining, and Airdrop Income